aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/SeedlingKing.md

 3. Summons up to 2 new enemies from the seedlings family of enemies
 4. Multiple seeds throws targetting random player party members

-The move usage is based on odds, but those odds changes if [HPPercent](../../Actors%20states/HPPercent.md) becomes 0.5 or lower.
+The decision of which move to use is based on odds, but those odds changes if [HPPercent](../../Actors%20states/HPPercent.md) becomes 0.5 or lower.
 Here are the base odds of each move in either situations:

 |Move|Odds when [HPPercent](../../Actors%20states/HPPercent.md) > 0.5|Odds when [HPPercent](../../Actors%20states/HPPercent.md) <= 0.5|
 |---:|------------------------------|------------------------------|